AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Methods

 \subsection{Evaluation Metrics}

 In clinical pain management, both sensitivity and specificity are critical evaluation metrics.
 Sensitivity reflects the model's ability to identify true pain episodes, minimizing missed alerts that may delay analgesic intervention while specificity measures the ability to avoid false alarms, thereby reducing unnecessary treatments and adverse effects.
 These considerations are especially relevant in the 72-hour window, where pain-positive cases are sparse and the cost of misclassification is high.
-We therefore report four standard classification metrics:
+We therefore report four standard classification metrics: { Sensitivity, Specificity, Accuracy, AUC, and

-where TP and TN denote true positives and true negatives, while FP and FN represent false positives and false negatives, TPR is the true positive rate.
-AUC (Area Under the ROC Curve) summarizes the model’s ability to discriminate between pain and non-pain episodes across all classification thresholds, offering a robust measure of overall performance, especially in imbalanced datasets.
+where $N$ denotes the total number of samples, $M$ is the number of confidence bins, $B_m$ represents the set of samples whose predicted confidence falls into the $m$-th bin, $\hat{p}_i$ is the predicted probability for sample $i$, $\hat{y}_i$ and $y_i$ denote the predicted and ground-truth labels, respectively, and $\mathbb{I}(\cdot)$ is the indicator function.
+And } AUC (Area Under the ROC Curve) summarizes the model’s ability to discriminate between pain and non-pain episodes across all classification thresholds, offering a robust measure of overall performance, especially in imbalanced datasets.